nock/nock/README.md

 # How does it work?

-Nock works by overriding Node's http.request function.
+Nock works by overriding Node's `http.request` function.
+Also, it overrides `http.ClientRequest` too to cover for modules that use it directly.

 # License